-In 2009 thyssenkrupp Management Consulting GmbH (TKMC) was established by our alumni Premal Desai, Dr. Stefan Schmitt and Patrick Buchmann.
-Starting with just 5 employees and a focus on benchmarking projects in the Ruhr region, the company now has around 70 employees and has completed well over 300 projects worldwide.
+In 2009, thyssenkrupp Management Consulting GmbH (TKMC) was founded by our alumni Premal Desai, Dr. Stefan Schmitt and Patrick Buchman.
+What started then with 5 employees and a focus on benchmarking projects in the Ruhr area is now around 75 employees with well over 300 completed projects worldwide.

-Alumni and current colleagues from the Management Consulting team will tell you how thyssenkrupp Management Consulting has developed, what stumbling blocks have been encountered and how we are shaping tomorrow's future today:
+Find out here how thyssenkrupp Management Consulting has developed, what stumbling blocks there were and how we are shaping the future of tomorrow today:

 Moritz Kümmerling started as Consultant back in September 2014.
-Since 2019 he supports our Management Team as a Principal.
+Since January 2021 he supports us as Managing Director.

 Why did you choose to start working at TKMC?